thedraken/escape-room/README.md

 ### transcript

 ### utils
 Handles saving and loading of the current game state.
 It also contains common functions like converting a string to a float and opening a file

 ### inventory

+### location

+An enum class for handling making it easier to show which room you are in and what items are available to either inspect or use.

 ### rooms

 #### base
 An abstract class holding some functions that are common among rooms, including opening of the relevant file to be solve in the room.
 Also manages the logging of data in a consistent way

-#### currentroom

-An enum class for handling making it easier to show which room you are in and what items are available to either inspect or use.

 #### dns